Categories

 I’ll let you know how that works out.
 So far, I’m riddled with guilt.

-2 thoughts on “Gen X – The Guilt Generation?
+2 replies on “Gen X – The Guilt Generation?”

 Long story short, it doesn’t have to be all or nothing.
 You’re giving your all.
 Sometimes it sounds like there’s nothing left for Chris.
 I did it that way with my oldest son who is now 26, but for different reasons.
 It was SUCH a mistake.
 I say that and immediately think “There are no mistakes.”
 I’m so annoying even to myself lol.